jonsabados/virp/README.md

 VIRP (Value In Right Place)
 ===========================

 An ORM for [Cassandra](http://cassandra.apache.org/).
-Currently in in it's infancy but with basic CRUD support.
+VIRP offers basic CRUD suppor, but was just my excuess to play with Cassandra and is no longer in active development.

 Features
 --------